aws-samples/serverless-patterns/apigw-http-lambda-documentdb-cdk/README.md

 # Amazon API Gateway to AWS Lambda to Amazon DocumentDB

 This AWS CDK stack deploys an API Gateway HTTP API that integrates with a Lambda function and a DocumentDB cluster.
 The Lambda function is connected to the DocumentDB cluster through a VPC.
-The Lambda implements CRUD operations function for this REST API
+The Lambda implements the CRUD operations function for this REST API.

+You should use this pattern if you want to migrate your application to DocumentDB using a serverless REST API application layer

 Learn more about this pattern at Serverless Land Patterns: << Add the live URL here >>